Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

 ## The Task Lifecycle

-The agent protocol guides a task from start to finish.
-Here's the breakdown: a task begins, follows its steps, and ends when done.
+The lifecycle of a task, from its creation to execution, is outlined in the agent protocol.
+In simple terms: a task is initiated, its steps are systematically executed, and it concludes once completed.

-To make your agent act, use a create_task request.
-This step is like sending a prompt to ChatGPT: you provide task details in the input.
-Using the UI?
-It'll manage API calls for you.
+Want your agent to perform an action?
+Start by dispatching a create_task request.
+This crucial step involves specifying the task details, much like how you'd send a prompt to ChatGPT, using the input field.
+If you're giving this a shot on your own, the UI is your best friend; it effortlessly handles all the API calls on your behalf.

 When the agent gets this, it runs the create_task function.
 The code `super().create_task(task_request)` takes care of protocol steps.
 It then logs the task's start.
 For this guide, you don't need to change this function.